Manage Secure Client Scripts

 -

-For scripts that support multiple operating systems, check Use files supported by multiple operating systems, expand the multiple operating systems pane, and click Upload Scripts.
+To use scripts that support multiple operating systems, check Use files supported by multiple operating systems, expand the multiple operating systems pane, and click Upload Scripts.

 -